skupperproject/skupper/doc/tls/README.md

 This example sets up the following:
 * A toy PKI using the `openssl` tool (written using `OpenSSL 3.2.4`)
-* A single network-scoped CA for simplicity - contrasts with the default site-scoped CA.
+* A single network-scoped self-signed CA for simplicity - contrasts with the default site-scoped CA.
 * Two Kubernetes sites in different clusters.
 One "public" Site that will use a LoadBalancer Service for ingress, and one "private" Site without ingress.